South Valley State Forest

 Valley State Forest property.

-The New York State Horse Council Trail System is located on this unit.
+The New York State Horse Council (leaves DEC website) maintains a trail system on this unit that connects with neighboring Pine Hill State Forest.
 The Council's long term goal is to create a multiple use trail that provides opportunities for hiking and horseback riding.
 This is a work in progress.
-The New York State Horse Council has been working to expand the trail system to cover more of this State Forest Management Unit.
+The Council has been working to expand the trail system to cover more of this state forest.
 Trails are planned to minimize impacts to the forest environment and to not conflict with other management objectives.

 Organized trail events require a Temporary Revocable Permit for use of the trails prior to the event.
-These can be obtained online or at the Dunkirk DEC Office, (716) 363-2052.
+These can be obtained online or from DEC's Allegany Office by calling 716-372-0645.